PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Related Work

 \subsection{The Emergence of LLMs in Mental Healthcare}

-The integration of LLMs into healthcare represents a significant technological shift, with the potential to transform clinical practice, particularly in mental health \cite{Sahu2025}.
+{ The integration of LLMs into healthcare represents a significant technological shift, with the potential to transform clinical practice particularly within mental health care by leveraging their remarkable capabilities in language understanding and generation \cite{Sahu2025,LIN2025100868}.
 The field is witnessing a rapid expansion of LLM applications across the entire psychiatric workflow.
-In diagnostics, LLMs demonstrate effectiveness in detecting mental health disorders and suicidal ideation from textual data, often sourced from social media, and they can translate complex diagnostic manuals like the ICD-11 into inspectable logic programs for expert review \cite{na2025surveylargelanguagemodels}.
-For therapeutic interventions, conversational agents such as Woebot and Wysa, built on principles of cognitive behavioral therapy, are providing accessible and de-stigmatized eHealth services.
-Intriguingly, some studies suggest that LLMs can even surpass human physicians in expressing empathy in written communication \cite{unknown1}.
-Furthermore, in clinical documentation, LLMs offer dramatic efficiency gains by automating the generation of medical notes.
-In this task, therapists have preferred their output in blind tests over human-written notes \cite{StanfordHAI2025}.
+In diagnostics, LLMs demonstrate effectiveness in detecting mental health disorders and suicidal ideation from textual data, often sourced from social media, and they can translate complex diagnostic manuals such as the ICD-11 into inspectable logic programs suitable for expert review \cite{na2025surveylargelanguagemodels}.

+For therapeutic interventions, conversational agents such as Woebot and Wysa, grounded in principles of cognitive behavioral therapy, offer accessible and de-stigmatized eHealth services \cite{Fitzpatrick2017,Beatty2022}.
+Emerging research even from non-psychiatric contexts like primary care suggests that LLMs may in some cases be perceived as more empathetic or higher-quality communicators than human clinicians in written exchanges \cite{rousmaniere2025large,Hatch2025,Kuhail2024}.
+In clinical documentation, LLMs have demonstrated substantial potential to improve efficiency by automating the generation of therapy and medical notes.
+Notably, therapists have preferred LLM-generated behavioral health notes over human-written ones in blind assessments \cite{StanfordHAI2025,shah2025tnevalrubricevaluationprotocols}.

+A primary concern is the propensity of LLMs to generate inaccurate or nonsensical outputs commonly referred to as “hallucinations” which poses substantial safety concerns in clinical settings where errors carry serious consequences \cite{aljohani2025comprehensivesurveytrustworthinesslarge}.
+These issues necessitate stringent ethical guidelines and reinforce the importance of maintaining a “human-in-the-loop” framework in which clinician oversight remains essential.